betterinformatics/inf4-hci-2/_timeline_ed/safety.md

 **Moving Around the City**

-Don't walk home at night.
-Make sure that you plan ahead and try to stay with friends.
+Try not to  walk home at night alone.
+Make sure that you plan ahead and try to stay with your friends.
 Be sure to keep aware of your surroundings.
-Black cabs are a safe mode of transport for getting you home, especially if you do not know the area.
+Black cabs are a safe mode of transport for getting home, especially if you do not know the area.